C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ![German School-Atlas, World Map, 1932]({{ '/assets/images/maps-as-historical-sources/diercke-1932-schulatlas-s-17.jpg' | relative_url }} "Lange, Henry und Carl Diercke, Schulatlas (mit Karte zur Heimatkunde), Braunschweig: Westermann, 1932")

-Apply source criticism to the maps with the help of some basic questions: Who produced the map?
+Apply source criticism to the maps with the help of the key questions introduced above: Who produced the map?
 When was it created?
 What is the content of the map?
 How is the map content presented?
 Why was the map created?
 To whom was the map addressed?

-After these basic questions, go deeper into cartographic details to analyse the particular purpose which the map should fulfil, and examine possible intentions of the map creators.
-For the time being, you can focus on the question below:
+After this first step, go deeper into cartographic details to analyse the particular purposes the map was meant to fulfil, and examine possible intentions of the map creators.
+For the time being, you can focus on the questions below:

 *  Which continent does each map depict at its centre?
 Did the cartographers choose different map projections, and if so, why?

-In general, going more into the details of maps, and the tackling of such comparative questions may turn out rather difficult as we do not necessarily find detailed background material which gives insight into the production process and into the cartographer’s decisions.
+Focusing on the details of maps, and tackling comparative questions may prove rather difficult as we do not necessarily have the relevant background material which gives insight into the production process and into the cartographer’s decisions.
 Therefore, we should proceed carefully when starting our interpretation and elaborating on explanations regarding the appearance and content of maps.
-When analysing a map, we should keep in mind that the authors, cartographers, and editors of maps have to make many decisions in the course of map production, implicitly or explicitly, consciously or not.
-They have to select particular features from the wealth of spatial information available and focus on a few features that should be visualized.
+When analysing a map, we should keep in mind that the authors, cartographers, and editors of maps have to make many decisions in the course of map production, implicitly or explicitly, consciously or unconsciously.
+Map makers select particular features from the wealth of spatial information available, and focus on a few features they want to visualize.
 Specific cartographic ‘languages’ and styles (symbols, colours etc.) for this have developed over centuries.
-Since the 19th century, increasing international exchange amongst cartographers and editors led to various implicit or explicit conventions regarding map design, such as putting geographic North to the top of the map.
+Since the 19th century, increasing international exchange amongst cartographers and editors led to various conventions regarding map design, such as placing the geographic North at the top of the map.

-Now consider two maps of the Mediterranean and note what you observe in the perspective of your findings above.
+Now study two maps of the Mediterranean and note your observations on the basis of what you have learned above.

 The first map is: "Petite carte d'Orient et de la Méditerranée" (1840) preserved in: Bibliothèque nationale de France, département Cartes et plans, GE DL 1840-261